Sydney Walk: Botanic Gardens & Hyde Park

 Step 3 – Andrew “Boy” Charlton Pool

 On your right is the Boy Charlton Pool, a beautiful swimming pool popular with inner city locals.
+The pool is currently being renovated but is generally open from September to April.
 It’s a great place for a swim in the city.
-The pool is open from September to April.

 Woolloomooloo pool Boy Charlton